Ernie Anastos: Radio ownership

+On-air mishap

+On September 15, 2009, Anastos was working for WNYW Fox News, anchoring the evening news broadcast.
+Leading out of the weather report by meteorologist Nick Gregory, it appears Anastos was hoping to remark to the weatherman in a lead-out: "It takes a tough man to make a tender forecast; keep plucking that chicken."
+This is a riff on a commercial for Perdue Farms that had been airing in 2009.

+Instead, during the prime-time broadcast, Anastos inadvertently said: "It takes a tough man to make a tender forecast; keep fucking that chicken."

+Co-anchor Dari Alexander froze and WNYW went immediately to commercial.
+Anastos issued an apology and was neither fired nor fined.
+The incident would, however, become a recurring joke that played during Late Show with David Letterman.

+Personal life and death

+Anastos's grandfather and namesake was the Greek Orthodox priest Fr.
+Anastasios Anastasiou.

+Anastos died of pneumonia at Northern Westchester Hospital on March 12, 2026, at the age of 82.

 Awards

-He has received 30 Emmy Awards and nominations, including the Emmy Lifetime Award and Edward R. Murrow Award for excellence in writing.
+Anastos received 30 Emmy Awards and nominations, including the Emmy Lifetime Award and Edward R. Murrow Award for excellence in writing.

-He has been profiled in the International Who’s Who of Intellectuals.
-A Phi Kappa Phi honouree, he graduated with a Bachelor of Arts degree from Northeastern University in Boston, where he is a member of the university board.
-He has completed additional studies at Harvard Business School and holds honorary doctorate degrees from Marist College, Sacred Heart University and New York Institute of Technology.
-In May 2008, he was also awarded an honorary doctorate degree from Manhattanville College.
+He was profiled in the International Who’s Who of Intellectuals.
+A Phi Kappa Phi honoree, he graduated with a Bachelor of Arts degree from Northeastern University in Boston, where he was a member of the university board.
+He completed additional studies at Harvard Business School and held honorary doctorate degrees from Marist College, Sacred Heart University and New York Institute of Technology.
+In May 2008, he was awarded an honorary doctorate degree from Manhattanville College.

-On March 21, 2017, Ernie was honoured by New York City Mayor Bill de Blasio, to have March 21 named Ernie Anastos Day in New York City.
-Other distinguished awards include; Ellis Island Medal of Honor, New Yorker of the Year Manhattan Chamber of Commerce, and a National Father of the Year Award.
+On March 21, 2017, he was honoured by New York City Mayor Bill de Blasio, to have March 21 named Ernie Anastos Day in New York City.
+His other awards include; the Ellis Island Medal of Honor, New Yorker of the Year Manhattan Chamber of Commerce, and a National Father of the Year Award.